 Readout in miles per hour (mph) and kilometers per hour (km/hr) are available via the ErgData app, which is free to download and connects wirelessly.
 (Available for both iOS and Android.)

 On the BikeErg, the damper is your “gearing”.
 Use a damper setting that helps you achieve your power and cadence goals.
 Higher power will be required to achieve a target cadence with the damper open (in the higher numbers).
 Decrease the power required by closing the damper (lower damper numbers).

-The BikeErg accommodates inseam lengths of approximately 27”-37”.
-If your inseam is longer than 37”, please call Concept2 to discuss options.
+The BikeErg accommodates inseam lengths of approximately 28”–37”.
+For detailed sizing, see our Fit Guide.
+If your inseam is outside of this range, please call Concept2 to discuss options.

 Yes, if needed.
 The frame geometry is designed so that raising the saddle also moves the rider back, maintaining the correct relationship to the pedals.
 For general use, the saddle placement on top of the seat post will not need adjustment.
 For fine tuning the horizontal position and saddle angle, adjustments can be made using a 9/16”or 14mm wrench (not included).

 Concept2 offers motivational tools such as our logbook, challenges, and distance award programs.
 The BikeErg is now included in these programs.
 And we’re always here to help!

 Yes!
 Contact the authorized reseller in your area for pricing and availability.